trash-pile/diploma/README.md

-Test applications for ortophoto plan creation
+Test applications for ortophoto plan creation.
-Let me know @TB228 if that was helpful
+Let me know @TB228 if that was helpful!